The age-old question: Should I leave my heating on all day or not? and even with heat pumps: On all day and night?

 Additionally, it's not whether to heat all the time or not, but how much in either direction you should heat and also the amount of ‘set back’ you should use.
 The answer is not the binary “yes” or “no” people so desperately want, more on that later.

-First of all, I'd like to address that ‘leaving your heating on all the time’, often is a misunderstanding.
-It does not mean set your thermostat to say 21°C permanently.
+First of all, I'd like to address the issue that ‘leaving your heating on all the time’, often is a misunderstanding.
+It does not mean setting your thermostat to say 21°C permanently.
 It means making use of ‘setback’ temperatures.

 That is to say, rather than your heating being ‘off’, the target temperature is just lowered slightly.
 So at night, you might drop to 18 or 19°C, rather than being ‘off’.